jenningsjin/FinanceManager/README.md

 * MySQL/MariaDB: "sudo apt-get install mysql-server" or "brew install mariadb"
 * GUnicorn: run the server or something

-MySQL will have to configured during the install, if MySQL is too clunky, use

-### How to Run
+### How to Configure and Run
 * Install the appropriate libraries

-Command runs it on localhost of the machine
+* Properly Configure the Database, make sure it's running
-* "*python app.py*"
+* Run application: "*python app.py*"
+* Alternatively, you can serve it with Gunicorn

+After we finish the project, we'll add a couple of init scripts.

 ### Structure
+*Front-End*: Using the standard web-kit (html, css, javascript + jQuery), a basic interface that does exactly what you think it does, it sends the requests over to the Back-End for processing.

+*Back End*: The Flask Layer receives requests from the front-end via get/post requests and processes them.

 *MySQL*: Used MariaDB on Mac because it's way easier to install. in the scripts folder, There'll be scripts to various things such as load/reload the SQL Tables, for the sake of example, we're going to use:
 * User: "finance"
-* Password: "Password"
+* Password: "password"
-That will create all the tables.

-#### Libraries Used
+#### Libraries/Things Used
 * Python Flask
+* MySQL
+* Gunicorn
+* Bootstrap
 * [picitelli's simple modal library](https://github.com/picitelli/js-modal)